-Riding on a roller coaster has been on my kiddo’s bucket list this summer, and we finally got to check it off when we made it to The Land of Make Believe in Hope Township.
+Riding on a roller coaster has been on my kids’ bucket list, and we finally got to check it off when we made it to the Land of Make Believe in Hope Township.
 This former dairy farm, transformed into an amusement park in 1954, has over 30 acres of affordable fun and plenty of kid-friendly roller coasters perfect for my little coaster enthusiasts.
 Plus, we all loved that we could cool off at the themed Pirate’s Cove waterpark within the park.
-It’s an easy day trip, and the best part was many rides and activities had very short lines, so we were able to do everything at the park for plenty of memorable family fun.
-Scroll down for more on our day there, and check out our guides to 15 Family-Friendly Waterparks in NJ and13 NJ Amusement Parks To Get Your Thrills Out This Summer too.
+It was an easy day trip, and the best part was many rides and activities had very short lines, so we were able to do everything at the park for plenty of memorable family fun.
+Scroll down for more on our day there, and check out our where to go for family-friendly waterparks in NJ and other NJ Amusement Parks where you can get your thrills out this summer too.

 Amusement for the whole family at Land of Make Believe